puar-playground/AsMac/README.md

 # AsMac
 AsMac is a machine learning framework designed for pairwise comparison of [ribosomal RNA](https://en.wikipedia.org/wiki/Ribosomal_RNA) sequences.<br />
-The algorithm demo is written in `Python 3.7`.
+This algorithm implementation is written in `Python 3.7`.
 This instruction is for Linux/MacOS.

 ## 1. Installation
 If a python environment for `Python 3.7` or later version has not been set up yet, please follow these steps to create a virtual environment.<br />